hassantarrek/alx-low_level_programming/0x00-hello_world/README.md

-this directory for first C projects
+This directory for first C projects